 Since we had limited time, we decided to skip the archaeological section and the coins and go straight for the picture gallery on the first floor.
 It took us a full two hours to see all the art and I am not even sure we actually saw everything.
 Especially interesting are several objects that used to be in the Cappella degli Scrovegni.
 The gallery for instance has a statue of Enrico Scrovegni (died 1336), the man who commissioned the chapel, that used to be in the chapel’s sacristy.
 The statue, some 180 centimetres tall, shows Enrico standing, with folded hands.
 It is clear that the statue used to be painted once.

-In this part of the gallery we also find Giotto’s damaged, but still beautiful depiction of God the Father on two wooden panels nailed together.
+In this part of the gallery we also find Giotto’s damaged, but still beautiful depiction of God the Father on two wooden panels nailed together (see the image above).
 This panel used to be in the Cappella degli Scrovegni as well, where it was part of the triumphal arch.
 Since I saw the panel there too, I assume it has been replaced with a copy in the chapel.
 The original is certainly in the Eremitani Museums.
 We see God seated on his throne, holding a sceptre in his left hand.
 He is wearing a magnificent golden-trimmed white robe.

 The picture gallery also has a crucifix from the Cappella degli Scrovegni, which was made by Giotto as well.
 The crucifix is 224 centimetres tall and was perhaps part of a choir screen of some sort which is now no longer present in the chapel.
 Although painted on two sides, the reverse side is so damaged that here we can only still discern a Lamb of God in the centre.
 The images on the obverse side are, however, in excellent condition.
 We see a long and emaciated Jesus Christ in the centre, with blood gushing from his side.
 Near his right hand is the Virgin Mary, wringing her hands in grief.
 On the other side we see Saint John the Evangelist, who looks equally tormented.
 Above Christ is God the Father, calm and serene.
 The whole object closely resembles the crucifix that Giotto painted for the Ognissanti church in Florence.
 The Florentine crucifix had long been attributed to a follower, but after an extensive cleaning process, Giotto’s authorship has been established with certainty.